do-/dbf-reuse/README.md

 # Usage

 Here are some basic examples.
-More documentation is at https://github.com/do-/dbf-reuse/wiki.
+More documentation is available at https://github.com/do-/dbf-reuse/wiki.

 ## Reading